 Slip resistance relates to how easy it is for our feet to slide on the ground so that we lose our balance and fall.

 This happens when your shoe’s sole doesn’t provide adequate grip or friction while walking.

 For example, if you’re wearing high heels — even if they’re highly stylish — there might not be enough friction between the bottom of your shoe and the floor, causing you to slip.

 Walking in wet or icy conditions can also create issues with footing leading to an increased potential for slipping.

 Fortunately, there are several easy ways to make your shoes more slip-resistant, like wearing socks which I’ll discuss below, or several others.

 How to Prevent it

-To prevent accidents from slipping on wet surfaces, it’s essential to make shoes slip resistant.
-There are a few different ways you can do this, and they’re all easy.
+To prevent accidents from slipping on wet surfaces, it’s essential to make shoes slip-resistant.
+There are a few different ways to do this, and they’re all easy.

 Apply a coat or two of clear nail polish (but don’t use the quick-dry kind).
 This might last for about an hour if you’re out on a wet floor, but you’ll need to redo it time and again throughout the day.